 Deposit Checks in a Snap

 With First Bank & Trust’s Mobile Deposit, you can deposit checks when it’s convenient for you!
 No more trips to the bank – and no lost lunch hour.
-Simply download our iPhone®, iPad®, or Android™ Mobile App, then enroll in Mobile Deposit.
+Simply download our iPhone®, iPad®, or Android™ Mobile App, log in, and then select "Deposits" from the fly-out menu to enroll.
 Depositing checks is now as easy as a snap of your smartphone or iPad!

 Don’t have a smartphone but still want to make mobile deposits?
 You’re in luck.
 Enroll in Mobile Deposit today and use any flatbed scanner to deposit checks through Online Banking.